Inferring kilonova population properties with a hierarchical Bayesian framework I : Non-detection methodology and single-event analyses: Kilonova Inference using GW190425

-In order to limit the effects of Milky Way extinction in the fields surveyed, we place a conservative threshold by excluding fields which have $E(B-V) > 2$\,mag. \emph{For the remainder of the paper, we make a simplifying assumption that the KN associated with GW190425 is located within the searched region\footnote{ \nimbus\ has the capability to accommodate for the excluded part of the skymap.
-We explain the reason for the assumption in Sec.~\ref{discussion}}.} Our constraints on KN model parameters, obtained using both prior choices stated above, are displayed in Table \ref{tab:table1}.
+In order to limit the effects of Milky Way extinction in the fields surveyed, we place a conservative threshold by excluding fields which have $E(B-V) > 2$\,mag. \emph{For the remainder of the paper, we make a simplifying assumption that the KN associated with GW190425 is located within the searched region\footnote{ \nimbus\ has the capability to accommodate for the excluded part of the skymap (see Fig.~\ref{fig:skycov-pastro-variation}).}} We ran simulations taking the full GW190425 skymap into account and found the results to be largely unconstraining; hence we adopt the above assumption in order to demonstrate the constraints possible with \nimbus\ in an ideal sky coverage scenario.
+Our constraints on KN model parameters, obtained using both prior choices stated above, are displayed in Table \ref{tab:table1}.
 In order to derive our constraints and plot our posterior probabilities in this paper, we make use of an interpolating or smoothing function such as the Gaussian Process module from {\tt scikit-learn} \citep{scikit-learn} to interpolate between our original samples from priors.
-We have checked that uncertainties from these interpolations are within statistical limits.
+We have checked that uncertainties from these interpolations (see Fig. \ref{fig:skycov-pastro-variation}) are within the statistical variations of the observed limiting magnitudes across the ZTF quadrants for each field of observation, where these variations are $>= 0.1\,\mathrm{mag}$ for a majority of fields.
 Sec.~\ref{uniform-prior} with uniform priors demonstrates the functionality of the framework.
 In particular, our results in this Section show the posterior constraints that are possible using the framework.
 In addition, we show how a general inference is sensitive to variations in sky coverage and $p_{\rm astro}$.
 We also use this Section to illustrate the differences in results based on the two different normalization choices as explained in Sec.~\ref{normalization-choice}: choosing the faint and bright apparent magnitude limits based on the observed range from ZTF (Survey Limits) \textit{or} based on the minimum and maximum distances from the GW distance posterior (Distance Limits).
 Sec. \ref{astro-prior} demonstrates the ability to test astrophysical priors within the \nimbus \, framework.